Pipas/LinuxConfig/README.md

 sudo fusuma
 ```

 In Ubuntu you can do it by searching for the `Startup Applications` and adding `fusuma` as a command.

 ## Albert

 [Albert](https://albertlauncher.github.io/) is a desktop laucher for linux, it's simple, fast and it helps you get to what you want faster.
 I use Albert quite a lot and I have it bound to the *windows* (super) key on my keyboard.

-To do this we first start with installing albert, you  can follow instructions on how to to that [here](https://software.opensuse.org/download.html?project=home:manuelschneid3r&package=albert).
+To do this we first start with installing Albert, instructions on how to do it can be found [here](https://software.opensuse.org/download.html?project=home:manuelschneid3r&package=albert).

 After albert is installed, open it and bind the Hotkey combination to `ctrl + Space`.

-Now we can bind the super key to that combination so when pressed it'll toggle albert, first unbind the key
+Now we can bind the super key to that combination so when pressed it'll toggle Albert, first unbind the key in gnome
 ```shell
 gsettings set org.gnome.mutter overlay-key ""
 ```